rodrigotolledo/technical-task/README.md

 gem install rspec
 ```

+## Project structure
+`driver` - Contains ChromeDriver which is used by Selenium-WebDriver to run the tests.

+`pages` - Pages elements and methods to interact with application.

+`specs` - Tests are located here.

 ## Running the tests
 To run the tests, simply run the following command (from the main project directory):